Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 - [KitOps](https://kitops.org/)
 - [Cog](https://cog.run/)

-## Let's connect
+## Join the Community

-If you have any questions or feedback about managing open-source models on Azure, feel free to join the Azure AI Foundry community and connect with other developers and Azure AI experts.
+We encourage you to join our Azure AI Foundry Developer Community​ to share your experiences, ask questions, and get support:

-- [https://aka.ms/azureaifoundrygh](https://aka.ms/azureaifoundrygh) - GitHub Discussions for the Azure AI Foundry community
+- [aka.ms/foundry/discord​](https://aka.ms/foundry/discord​) - Join our Discord community for real-time discussions and support.
-- [https://aka.ms/azureaifoundry/discord](https://aka.ms/azureaifoundry/discord) - Discord server for the Azure AI Foundry community
+- [aka.ms/foundry/forum](https://aka.ms/foundry/forum) - Visit our Azure AI Foundry Developer Forum to ask questions and share your knowledge.

 ## Cleanup